dominictarr/binomial-hash-list/README.md

 Binomial Hash Lists group time ordered data into increasingly larger buckets.
-The most recent objects will fall in the smallest bucket, and the oldest ones will fall into the oldest bucket.
+The most recent objects will fall in the smallest bucket, and the oldest ones will fall into the largest bucket.